 |Day 8||Cross-Country Ride: Todos Santos to Laguna Magdalena||Laguna Magdalena|

 |Day 12||Backroads Ride from Cobán to Semuc Champey||Lanquín|

 |Day 14||Antigua to Guatemala City, Depart|

 Day 1: Arrive in Antigua

-Day 2: Antigua Walking Tour & Bike Building
+Day 2: Antigua Walking Tour & Bike Prep

-After the tour, you will have time to grab some lunch and then meet at the local cycling shop to build bikes.
-There's a full shop with tools and folks ready to help you get your bikes ready for the next two weeks of riding.
+After the tour, you'll have time to grab lunch before heading to the local cycling shop to prep your bike.
+There's a full staff here ready to help you get your bike in shape for the next two weeks of riding.

 Day 3: El Zur Mountain Bike Park

 Today kicks off your first great ride in Guatemala—and what a route it is!
 In the morning you'll transfer up into the mountains above Antigua by 4WD shuttle to a trail network sitting at 8,500 feet (25,90 m).
 Then hop on your bike and head out on a one-of-a-kind trail down through the beautiful El Zur private nature reserve.
 Located on the southern side of the Agua volcano, this purpose-built route covers 12 miles (19 km) of flowy, rolling, single-track bliss.